skidsh/warcraft-armory/README.md

 ## API Documentation

-Swagger UI is available at `/swagger` when running the backend API.
+Scalar API documentation is available at `/scalar/v1` when running the backend API.
+The OpenAPI specification is available at `/openapi/v1.json`.

 Key endpoints:
 - `GET /api/characters/{region}/{realm}/{name}` - Get character details